Best Things to Do in Salzburg in 2 Days (or 1 Day) – Salzburg Itinerary

 The city is about baroque architecture, nice views, nature (including great views of the Eastern Alps), the Salzach River, relaxation, history, churches, being an UNESCO World Heritage site, the Sound of Music (a movie I had never heard of before my trip), and of course, Wolfgang Amadeus Mozart.

-Yes, it is true that many Salzburg sights are located close to each other and one day could be enough, but I think that you will miss out on some things to do in Salzburg with only a one-day visit – so, this is why I created a 2-day Salzburg itinerary so you can enjoy most of the sights time-efficiently.
+Yes, it is true that many Salzburg sights are located close to each other and one day in Salzburg could be enough, but I think that you will miss out on some things to do in Salzburg with only a one-day visit – so, this is why I created a 2-day Salzburg itinerary so you can enjoy most of the sights time-efficiently.